paulamatdesign/accessible-colors/README.md

 ## License

 This project is released under the MIT License.
 See the LICENSE file for details.

-## Author

-Created for learning and experimentation purposes.
-No affiliation with W3C or any accessibility authority.

 ## Feedback & Contact